humdrum-tools/humdrum-documentation/guide/ch14/index.md

 positive integer or the letter `g`.
 Without any option, the **sed** and **humsed** substitute (s) operation will replace only the *first* occurrence of the string in each data record.
-The `g` option specifies a
-\"global\" substitution, in that all occurrences on a given data record are replaced.
+The `g` option specifies a "global" substitution, in that all occurrences on a given data record are replaced.
 If the option consisted of the number \`3\', then only the third instance of the target string would be replaced on each line.